What is scaleApp?

 Extendable

 scaleApp itself is very small but it can be extended with plugins.
-There already
+There already are some plugins available:

-you can easily define your own one.
+You can easily define your own plugin (see plugin section).

-Download latest version
+Download

 Quick Start